-J.F.
-Willumsen’s Museum has a new strategy in place to ensure that more Danes and Danish tourists will be able to experience this world-renowned Danish artist in the future.
-The strategy has been developed in close cooperation between the Museum’s management and board, Frederikssund Municipality and IDna Group.
+Willumsen’s Museum has a new strategy in place to ensure that more Danes and tourists will be able to experience this world-renowned Danish artist in the future.
+We developed the strategy in close cooperation between the Museum’s management and board and Frederikssund Municipality.
 The New Carlsberg Foundation has made this development possible through their support for the project.

 The struggle for the attention of cultural consumers is tough, and museums today are in fierce competition with an increasing range of experience-oriented attractions to win the public’s favour.
 Many no longer experience loyalty from visitors, who would rather shop around among cultural offerings according to their needs and interests.
 It is no longer enough to have quality art on the walls, visitors will also require delicious food and shopping – a total experience.
 Therefore, many museums today must balance art and business to justify their existence to politicians, foundations and citizens.